Steve Sundholm: Early life

-Reared among music icons due to his father’s business as the founder of Sunn guitar amps, Sundholm’s understanding of the sonic landscape grew from childhood.
-Sundholm began his musical journey in Portland working with local favorites like Geoff Byrd, David Klinkenberg, Jonah and The Village Green.
+Sundholm's father (Conrad Sundholm) is the founder of Sunn guitar amps.
+Sundholm began his musical career in Portland working with Geoff Byrd, David Klinkenberg, Jonah and The Village Green.

 Career

 In 2006, Sundholm produced the album Shrinking Violets for Byrd.
 Byrd's radio single "Before Kings" peaked at No. 42 on the Radio & Records Hot AC Chart and led to him touring with Hall & Oates.

-Sundholm’s initial success was followed by a move to NightBird Studios where, as Chief Engineer, he worked in the studio with Carrie Underwood, Ryan Tedder, John Oates, Jet, John Legend, Lil' Wayne, Enrique Iglesias, Johnny K, Teddy Riley, Nick Jonas and many other artists, producers and writers.
+Sundholm’s moved to NightBird Studios where, as Chief Engineer, he worked in the studio with Carrie Underwood, Ryan Tedder, John Oates, Jet, John Legend, Lil' Wayne, Enrique Iglesias, Johnny K, Teddy Riley, Nick Jonas, and many other artists, producers and writers.

 In October 2006, Sundholm produced "Winter Waltz" and "Hideaway (When It Snows)" on the Jim Brickman release Escape.
 "Hideaway (When It Snows) peaked at No. 3 on the Billboard Adult Contemporary Chart in December, 2006.
 He has also been the mastering engineer for many of Brickman's albums and radio singles including "Never Alone" featuring Lady Antebellum (No. 14 Billboard AC Chart, July, 2007) and "Coming Home For Christmas" featuring Richie McDonald of the group Lonestar (No. 4 Billboard AC Chart December, 2007).